burnsmod/burnsmod.github.com/_posts/2012-05-01-Android-Fragmentation-Hurts-Everyone.md

 ---
 {% include JB/setup %}

-This past Friday I released an update to the [http://www.burnsmod.com](Android version of DJPad) fixing a critical show-stopper bug.
+This past Friday I released an update to the [Android version of my DJ app, DJPad](http://www.burnsmod.com) fixing a critical show-stopper bug.
 This bug would cause DJPad to lock up every time a user selected to load a song and chose any partition other than "/mnt/sdcard/".
 It probably affected a significant portion of the 150+ users who download and immediately delete DJPad on a daily basis.
 So why didn't I fix it sooner?

 It doesn't happen on any of my Android devices.